 How to Find a VA Approved Lender

-VA loans are issued through VA approved lenders, like banks or mortgage companies, but are guaranteed through the Department of Veterans Affairs.
-A VA loan allows veterans of the armed forces the opportunity to purchase a home at a low interest rate, with no down payment as long as the loan amount is less than the appraisal amount.
+As mentioned above, VA loans are issued through VA approved lenders, like banks or mortgage companies, but are guaranteed through the Department of Veterans Affairs.

 There are several ways to locate a VA approved lender.
 The best way, though, is to visit the Ginnie Mae website where you can search for VA approved lenders by state, city and zip code.